Skip to main content

 History - World War 2

-During the war years, from 1939 – 1945, Cardiff Castle played what will probably be the last defensive role in its long history.
-With the threat of aerial bombardment by the Nazi’s Luftwaffe hanging over the city, air raid shelters were created within tunnels in the Castle’s walls.
-When the sirens sounded, almost 2000 residents could take shelter here, protected by the layers of masonry and earth banks above.
+With the threat of bombing raids by the Nazi’s Luftwaffe hanging over the city, air raid shelters were created within tunnels hidden inside the Castle’s walls.
+When the sirens sounded, almost 2,000 residents and local workers could seek shelter here, protected by the earth banks and layers of masonry above.

 Overlay